next-multilingual/next-multilingual/README.md

 - The message files are `.properties` file.
 Yes, you might wonder why, but there are good reasons documented in the [design decision document](./docs/design-decisions.md).
 - To leverage some of the built-in IDE support for `.properties` files, we follow a strict naming convention: `<Page-Name>.<locale>.properties`
-- For pages, you must at minimum create the message files, including the `pageTitle` key, of your default locale or Next.js will not start.
-Missing locales will trigger warning messages.
-- For components, files are only required if you use the `useMessages` hook.
-The default locale is also mandatory and missing locales will trigger warning messages.
-- Each message must have unique identifiers (keys) that follow a strict naming convention: `<application identifier>.<context>.<id>` where:
+- Each message must have unique keys that follow a strict naming convention: `<application identifier>.<context>.<id>` where:
   - **application identifier** must use the same value as set in `next-multilingual/config`
   - **context** must represent the context associated with the message file, for example `aboutUsPage` or `footerComponent` could be good examples of context.
 Each file can only contain 1 context and context should not be used across many files as this could cause "key collision" (non-unique keys).
   - **id** is the unique identifier in a given context (or message file).
   - Each "segment" of a key must be separated by a `.` and can only contain between 3 to 50 alphanumerical characters - we recommend using camel case for readability.
+- For pages, if you want to localize your URLs, you must include messages files that include a key with the `pageTitle` identifier.
+- For components, files are only required if you use the `useMessages` hook.
+- For messages shared across multiple components (shared messages), you need to create a "shared message component" (more details no this below)

 Also, make sur to check your console log for warnings about potential issues with your messages.
 It can be tricky to get used to how it works first, but we tried to make it really easy to detect and fix problems.
 Note that those logs will only show in non-production environments.